1. What is chemotherapy?

 People having chemotherapy are advised to speak to their treatment team before having a coronavirus (Covid-19) vaccination.

-It’s common to feel anxious or frightened about having chemotherapy.
+It’s common to feel anxious or frightened about having chemo.
 Not knowing what to expect can be very distressing.